-Psychological safety is critical for team cohesion, honest feedback, and productivity.
+Psychological safety is critical for team cohesion, honest feedback, and employee wellbeing.
 But remote work makes it much harder to achieve.
-Despite the freedoms of remote work, it’s much more difficult to create psychologically safe spaces because you lose out on the physical environment of an office where it's easier to build a connection with team-members.
+Despite the freedoms of remote work, it’s much more difficult to create psychologically safe spaces because you lose out on the physical environment of an office where it’s easier to build connections and get a sense of team dynamics.

-In this guide, we’re covering what psychological safety is, why it matters, and how to build it on remote teams.
+In this guide, we’re covering what psychological safety is, why it matters, and how to build it for your remote team.

 This article is split into the following sections: